Acacia doratoxylon, Currawong or Spearwood, is an upright small tree that may reach a height of 8 metres, spreading to several metres wide.

 It is thought that Groups 1 and 2 are more highly evolved than Group 3.

-This species if of Group 2: Phyllodes are more or less linear, up to 20 centimetres long and 7 millimetres wide and grey-green.
+This species if of Group 2: Phyllodes are more or less linear, up to 20 cm long and only 0.7 cm wide; grey-green in colour.
 Usually glands are absent but occasionally a small gland is present at the base of the phyllodes.
 The foliage has been used as stock fodder during drought.

 Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
 The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
 In this species, golden flowers are held in rod-shaped clusters with from two to five at the base of each phyllode.
 Blooms are profuse and conspicious and appear in spring.